 - Use web conferencing backgrounds.
 I thought I was prepared and tried to tuck myself away from crowds, but I always had unexpected ‘visitors.’
 From the daily safety check-in by housekeeping or random people passing behind me, I was grateful for the background coverage.

 - Bring a headset, headphones, or earbuds.
-On the rare occasion that my Air Pods died, the background noise was very distracting.
+The background noise was very distracting on the rare occasion that my Air Pods died.
 I would time my turns to speak with a quieting in the random background noise.
-Bring your main set and a second pair, just in case they die.
-I used this pair of wired noise-canceling headphones with a high-performance microphone that worked well when there was more noise than I anticipated.
+Bring your main set and a second pair in case they die.
+I used this pair of wired noise-canceling headphones with a high-performance microphone that worked well when there was more noise than anticipated.
 See price here>>>

 - Always have a backup plan.
 Having a Plan B has saved me on almost every day of work.
-I started with a plan that didn’t work out (working on my balcony) and had to be flexible (move to a quiet alcove with a desk and chairs).
+I started with a plan that didn’t work out (working on my balcony) and had to be flexible (moving to a quiet alcove with a desk and chairs).

-- Bring more supplies than you need.
-Try to have an extra computer charger, a second set of headphones, and a cell phone charger.
-If you want to have all your bases covered, bring a portable power bank that will charge your computer, tablet, and cell phone.
+- Bring extra supplies.
+Have an extra computer charger, a second set of headphones, and a cell phone charger on hand.
+Bring a portable power bank that will charge your computer, tablet, and cell phone to cover all your bases.
 You will never risk your laptop or phone dying, even if you can’t find a working spot near an electrical outlet.
 See price here>>>

 Who Can Work From Home (WFH) at Disney World?

-Anyone.
+Anyone who is looking for a magical workation.
 But these travel trips work best for those with annual passes, allowing you to come and go from the parks without feeling that you’re not getting your money’s worth from an expensive park ticket.
-The annual pass will also let you get cheaper hotels and meals.

-Often Disney hotels will have special discounts for annual passholders.
+The annual pass will also offer cheaper merchandise, activities, and meals.
+Often, Disney hotels offer special discounts for annual passholders.
 However, renting DVC points is often a better deal.
-M st merchandise shops and sit-down restaurants give a 10% discount.
+Most merchandise shops and sit-down restaurants give a 10% discount with your annual pass, Disney Chase Visa, or to DVC members.
+Always ask!